jkomoros/boardgame/TUTORIAL.md

 Now the core engine knows about what phase it is. `moves.Base` will consult that information it is Legal method.
 But how do we tell `moves.Base` which phases a move is legal in?

-Moves that are based on `moves.Base` have a `LegalPhases() []int` method that `moves.Base` consults to see if the game's CurrentPhase is one of those. `LegalPhases()` just returns whatever was passed in `auto.Config` with `WithLegalPhases`.
+Moves that are based on `moves.Base` have a `LegalPhases() []int` method that `moves.Base` consults to see if the game's CurrentPhase is one of those. `LegalPhases()` just returns whatever was passed in `moves.AutoConfigurer` with `with.LegalPhases`.
 However, setting that manually is error-prone; you have to remember to include it for each move in that phase, and it can be hard to keep track of the order of the moves.

 That's why the `moves` package defines `Add`, `AddForPhase`, and `AddOrderedForPhase`, which automatically call the right `WithLegalPhases` and `WithLegalMoveProgression` methods for you.
 In addition, the `moves` package defines `moves.Combine`, a convenience wrapper to use in your `ConfigureMoves` when you have phases.

 You can see this in action in `examples/blackjack/main.go` in `ConfigureMoves`

 ```
+	auto := moves.NewAutoConfigurer(g)

 	return moves.Combine(
 		//...
 		moves.AddForPhase(PhaseNormalPlay,